Apiquet/ADA_Project/README.md

 **24/11/2018:** verifying the code quality, the comments, the documentations we provided for the milestone 2.

-# A list of internal milestones until Dec.
-16
+# A list of internal milestones until the presentation:

 **29/11/2018:** deadline for finding new statistics on the countries (already more than 20 but it could be interesting to find other variables to evaluate.